FermiParadox/backend_sensors_for_seniors/README.md

 Some functions are prone to race-conditions when eg.:
 - 2 nurses assign same sensor
 - or 1 nurse assigns while other changes table

+### Async mongoDB
+It hasn't been implemented.
+I can do so if needed.